Pet . Therapy. Notes...

 Ken Dolan-Del Vecchio and Nancy Saxton-Lopex

 **This is my go-to book on pet loss, and the one I gift to anyone going through a pet loss.
 It gives you a lot of those "ah-ha" moments where you feel seen and understood, it's easy to read, and the perfect length.
-They also have a podcast and support group (more info below).
+The authors also host a podcast and support group (more info below).

 The Loss of a Pet